tillraab/efishSignalDetector/README.md

 of the previous epochs.
 If the new model is the best model, the model.state_dict is saved in ./model_outputs as best_model.pth.

+After training a final validation is performed where images showing both, the predicted and the true bounding boxes in an image.
+Images are stored in ./inference_output/dataset.

 ### ToDos:

 ## inference.py
-Currently, this code performs predictions based in the test dataset (img and corresponding csv file).
-However, this code shall be used to infer totally unknown images.
-Prediction results are ilustrated and stored in ./inference_output
+Script is used to infere unknown .png images.
+Results are stored in ./inference_output/<Dataset-Name>

 ### ToDo:
-* implement path where no csv file is needed...